Bundesverband Alternative Investments e.V. (BAI)

 Digital Finance Package of the EU Commission

-The EU Commission's Digital Finance Package is a set of proposals and measures aimed at promoting and regulating the digital financial sector in the European Union.
+The EU Commission's Digital Finance Package combines a set of proposals and measures aimed at promoting and regulating the digital financial sector in the European Union.
 The package was developed by the EU Commission as part of its strategy for a digital single market and includes various initiatives to modernize and strengthen the financial sector in the age of digitalization.

 A central component of the Digital Finance Package is the creation of a uniform legal framework for digital financial services in the EU.
 This includes proposals for harmonized regulation of cryptocurrencies, digital securities and crowdfunding platforms.
 The aim is to improve consumer and investor protection and ensure the integrity of the financial system while promoting innovation and competition.